Evaluations and assessments are essential components of the instructional design process.

 The different types of summative assessments discussed in this blog will enable you to give your eLearning course and instructional design a good evaluation if your learners met the objectives of your course.

-But if you want to design the best summative assessment for your learners in your eLearning course and ID, join the eLearning and Instructional Design for Beginners Community.
+But if you want to design the best summative assessment for your learners in your eLearning course and ID, learn how in the eLearning and Instructional Design for Beginners Community.